Michael Harris II Preview, Player Props: Braves vs. Pirates

 Pirates Pitching Rankings

-- The Pirates have a 4.51 team ERA that ranks 20th among all MLB pitching staffs.
+- The Pirates' 4.51 team ERA ranks 20th across all league pitching staffs.

-- The Pirates give up the third-fewest home runs in baseball (151 total, 1.1 per game).
+- The Pirates surrender the third-fewest home runs in baseball (152 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.